-Number Systems Overview: Binary, Octal, Decimal, and Hexadecimal
+Number Systems: Binary, Octal, Decimal, Hex

 Binary, octal, decimal, and hex explained with conversion examples.
 Practical guide for developers working with low-level data and number representation.